Datera/go-udc/README.md

 }
 ```

-To use DUC in a new python tool is very simple just add the following to
+To use UDC in a new python tool is very simple just add the following to
 your Go main package

 ```go